ROC figure skater who had positive drug test at Beijing Winter Olympics is a minor, sources say – KION546

 By Rebecca Wright, Christine Brennan, Helen Regan and Nathan Hodge, CNN

-The Russian athlete from the figure skating team event who tested positive for a prohibited substance is a minor, multiple sources told CNN.
+The Russian athlete from the gold medal winning figure skating team who tested positive for a prohibited substance is a minor, multiple sources told CNN.

 The sources spoke on the condition of anonymity.

-CNN has confirmed that Kamila Valieva, 15, is the only minor on the six-person gold medal winning team representing the Russian Olympic Committee (ROC).
+CNN has confirmed that Kamila Valieva, 15, is the only minor on the six-person team representing the Russian Olympic Committee (ROC).

 The ROC team won the gold medal, followed by the United States which took silver.
 Bronze went to Japan and Canada came in fourth place.